-The recent (June 2012) report, the APPG Inquiry Into Children Missing from Care, identifies the high numbers and serious risk of children going missing from care, and the need for providers to pay more careful attention to this aspect.
+The APPG (2012) inquiry Into Children Missing from Care identifies the high numbers and serious risk of children going missing from care, and the need for providers to pay more careful attention to this aspect.

-Cove has always had clear procedures for young people who are at risk of going missing and has reviewed these policies in the light of the recent report and the increasing public scrutiny of providers in their safeguarding of vulnerable young people.
+Cove has always had clear procedures for young people who are at risk of going missing, and has reviewed these policies in the light of the recent report and the increasing public scrutiny of providers in their safeguarding of vulnerable young people.